-West Coast Hotel Liquidation proudly partners with MBC Mattress Recycling Company and Gateway Mattress Recycling Company for the purpose of recycling and rebuilding used mattresses and box springs.
+West Coast Hotel Liquidation, hotel mattress liquidators, proudly partners with MBC Mattress Recycling Company and Gateway Mattress Recycling Company for the purpose of recycling and rebuilding used mattresses and box springs.
 MBC has been in business since 1980 and recycles approximately 7,000 pieces (mattresses, box springs, foundations) per month.

 The recycled units, which would otherwise be disposed of into landfills, are stripped to the springs, rebuilt from the inside out, and sold in the retail market as affordable, quality built beds.